HyunsooYun/HyunsooYun/README.md

  I am currently a Ph.D. candidate at Seoul National University studying transportation engineering.
  My current research interest lies in
-- Intelligent transportation systems,
+- Intelligent transportation systems
 - Traffic assignment
-- Reinforcement learning.
+- Reinforcement learning

 Feel free to drop me an email if you wish to discuss any of the topics or any other subjects that may be of interest.